 - Plant-based derived from lichens that absorb vitamin D from the sun

 Good Health Requires Optimum Vitamin D3 Levels

-As you can see, vitamin D3 is vital for good health and well-being.
-An expanding body of research repeatedly shows the confirmed health benefits of vitamin D3.
-Vitamin D supports whole-body health from pregnancy to strong bones and muscles, to a robust immune system, to a healthy cardiovascular system, and much, much more.
-Even though some people may assume sun exposure and diet are sufficient to get enough vitamin D, more and more evidence suggests that most people need to do more.
-Testing your vitamin D3 levels twice a year, taking a quality vitamin D3 supplement, adequate sun exposure, and eating healthy vitamin D (naturally occurring) foods is the best method for obtaining optimal amounts of this very crucial nutrient.
+As you can see, an expanding body of research repeatedly shows the confirmed health benefits of vitamin D3.
+Vitamin D3 supports whole-body health from pregnancy to strong bones and muscles, blood sugar regulation, a robust immune system, a healthy cardiovascular system, and much more.
+And all of these areas are affected by COVID-19.
+As such, giving therapeutic amounts of vitamin D3 to those with COVID-19 symptoms or flu symptoms could help them recover faster and/or experience less severe symptoms.
+Even though some people may assume sun exposure and diet are sufficient in order to get enough vitamin D, more and more evidence suggests that most people need to do more.
+Testing your vitamin D3 levels twice a year, especially before the Fall and Winter months, supplementing with a quality, plant-based vitamin D3 supplement, adequate sun exposure, and eating healthy vitamin D (naturally occurring) foods is the best method for obtaining optimal amounts of this very crucial nutrient.

 Bikle DD.
 Vitamin D: an ancient hormone.
 Exp Dermatol.
 2011;20(1):7‐13. doi:10.1111/j.1600-0625.2010.01202.x.